TERMS OF ENGAGEMENT

 The Nutritional Therapy Descriptor

-Nutritional Therapy is the application of nutrition science in the promotion of health, peak performance and individual care.
-Nutritional therapy practitioners use a wide range of tools to assess and identify potential nutritional imbalances and understand how these may contribute to an individual’s symptoms and health concerns.
-This approach allows them to work with individuals to address nutritional balance and help support the body towards maintaining health.
+Nutritional therapy is the application of nutrition and lifestyle medicine sciences in the promotion of health, peak performance and individual care.
+Registered Nutritional Therapy Practitioners assess and identify potential nutritional imbalances and understand how these may contribute to an individual’s symptoms and health concerns.
+This approach allows them to work with individuals to address nutritional imbalance and help support the body towards maintaining health.

 Practitioners never recommend nutritional therapy as a replacement for medical advice and always refer any client with ‘red flag’ signs or symptoms to their medical professional.
-They will also frequently work alongside a medical professional and will communicate with other healthcare professionals involved in the client’s care to explain any nutritional therapy programme that has been provided.
+They frequently work alongside medical professionals and will communicate with other healthcare professionals involved in the client’s care to explain any nutritional therapy programme that has been provided.

-- The degree of benefit obtainable from Nutritional Therapy may vary between clients with similar health problems and following a similar Nutritional Therapy programme.
+• The degree of benefit obtainable from nutritional therapy may vary between clients with similar health problems and following a similar nutritional therapy programme.

-- Nutritional advice will be tailored to support health conditions and/or health concerns identified and agreed between both parties.
+• Nutrition and lifestyle recommendations will be tailored to support health conditions and/or health concerns identified and agreed between both parties.

-- Nutritional therapists are not permitted to diagnose, or claim to treat, medical conditions.
+• RNTPs are not permitted to diagnose, or claim to treat, medical conditions.

-- Nutritional advice is not a substitute for professional medical advice and/or treatment.
+• RNTPs’ recommendations are not a substitute for professional medical advice and/or treatment.

 The Client understands and agrees to the following:

-- I am responsible for contacting my GP about any health concerns.
+• I am responsible for contacting my GP about any health concerns.